Overview of Wood Preservative Chemicals

 Wood preservatives containing chromated arsenicals include preservatives containing chromium, copper and arsenic.
 Since the 1940s, wood has been pressure treated with chromated arsenicals to protect wood from rotting due to insect and microbial agent attack and wood-boring marine invertebrates.
 From the 1970s to the early 2000s, the majority of the wood used in outdoor residential settings was chromated arsenical-treated wood.

 Effective December 31, 2003, chromated arsenical manufacturers voluntarily canceled virtually all residential uses of CCA, and wood products treated with CCA are no longer used in most residential settings, including decks and children’s playsets.
 EPA has classified chromated arsenicals as restricted use products, for use only by certified pesticide applicators.
+It can be used to produce commercial wood poles, posts, shakes, shingles, permanent foundation support beams, pilings, and other wood products permitted by approved labeling.
 Read more about CCA.

 Creosote has been used since 1948 as a heavy duty wood preservative.
 Creosote is obtained from high temperature distillation of coal tar.
 Pesticide products containing creosote as the active ingredient are used to protect wood against termites, fungi, mites and other pests that can degrade or threaten the integrity of wood products.